Ceasonal/xeni-web/README.md

 # Xeni

-This is a website made from a template made for my discord bot named Xeni Xeni website is now hosted on netlify too :D
+This is a website made from a template made for my discord bot named Xeni, Xeni's website is now hosted on netlify too :D

 ## The website src codes
 - Its taken from https://github.com/crizmo/elina